BullFrog AI CEO Vin Singh Discusses How AI is Transforming Drug Development in Exclusive Interview Airing on Bloomberg US on the RedChip Money Report

-GAITHERSBURG, Md., April 06, 2023 (GLOBE NEWSWIRE) -- BullFrog AI Holdings, Inc. BFRG BFRGW))) ("Bullfrog AI" or the "Company"), a digital technology company using machine learning to usher in a new era of precision medicine, is pleased to announce its CEO, Vin Singh, will be featured on The RedChip Money Report® on Bloomberg TV, this Saturday, April 8, at 7 p.m.
+/EIN News/ -- GAITHERSBURG, Md., April 06, 2023 (GLOBE NEWSWIRE) -- BullFrog AI Holdings, Inc. (Nasdaq: BFRG; BFRGW) ("Bullfrog AI" or the "Company"), a digital technology company using machine learning to usher in a new era of precision medicine, is pleased to announce its CEO, Vin Singh, will be featured on The RedChip Money Report® on Bloomberg TV, this Saturday, April 8, at 7 p.m.
 Eastern Time (ET).
 Bloomberg TV is available in an estimated 73 million homes across the U.S.

 Interview highlights: